-UNC shooting; trooper shoots man in Raleigh: Triangle homicide tracker
+UNC shooting; trooper shoots man in Raleigh, 3 dead in Durham: Triangle homicide tracker

 What we know:

-Two men were killed in Durham in two shootings Thursday afternoon within minutes of each other.
-The first shooting was reported at around 4:50 p.m. on Holloway Street and responding officers found Robert Terrell, 45, of Durham, shot fatally on the sidewalk.
+Two men were killed within minutes of each other Thursday afternoon (See next entry).

+In the first shooting around 4:50 p.m. on Holloway Street, officers found Robert Terrell, 45, fatally shot on the sidewalk.
-The second shooting reportedly occurred minutes later on North Miami Boulevard — two adult males and one male juvenile.
-One adult, Devin Rogers, 22, of Burlington, was hospitalized and died from his injuries.

-The other unidentified adult male was sent to the hospital with life-threatening injuries and the juvenile is recovering from a non-life-threatening injury.

 Police said it’s too soon to tell whether the two shootings are connected.